Countries With The Least Crypto Tax

 Becoming a Resident

-One of the best ways to obtain a Dubai residency is by investing in real estate or an existing company.
+One of the best ways to become a resident of Dubai is to invest in real estate or a business that is already up and running.

 Dubai is an expensive country to live in, but those who can afford it will enjoy the amazing lifestyle filled with expensive supercars, high-end nightclubs, boutiques, and similar.